 What is Cape Dutch Architecture?

-Cape Dutch architecture is a historic building style found mainly in the Western Cape of South Africa.
+Cape Dutch architecture is a specific building style found mainly in the Western Cape of South Africa.
 It is especially associated with wine farms, early settlements, and rural estates.

-The style developed in the 17th century during the Dutch Cape Colony period.
-It combines European building traditions with local materials and strong responses to the Cape climate.
+The style developed in the 17th century during the Dutch Colonial period.
+It combines European building traditions with local materials and is designed with the Cape climate in mind.

 Today, it remains one of the most recognisable architectural styles in South Africa.